canibanoglu/tango_with_django_book/chapters/forms.rst

 	        # What fields do we want to include in our form?
 	        # This way we don't need every field in the model present.
 	        # Some fields may allow NULL values, so we may not want to include them...
-	        # Here, we are hiding the foreign keys and no. of views fields.
+	        # Here, we are hiding the foreign key.
-	        fields = ('title', 'url')
+	        fields = ('title', 'url','views')

 Django provides us with a number of ways to customise the forms that are created on our behalf.
 In the code sample above, we've specified the widgets that we wish to use for each field to be displayed.
 For example, in our ``PageForm`` class, we've defined ``forms.CharField`` for both the ``title`` and ``url`` fields, as a text entry field is most appropriate.
 You can see from the parameters we pass that the maximum permissible length of each form field varies - with lengths of 100 and 200 characters.